Top 10 Most Famous Chefs in the World

 A post shared by Wolfgang Puck (@wolfgangpuck)

-Wolfgang Puck is an Austrian-American chef, restaurateur, and influential businessman in the culinary world.
-Renowned for his creative spin on classic dishes and utilizing only the finest of ingredients, he’s made a name for himself with his flagship restaurant, Spago, which first opened in Beverly Hills back in 1982.
+Wolfgang Puck is an Austrian-American chef, restaurateur, and businessman.
+He’s famous for his twist on classic dishes and using only the best ingredients.
+He’s made a name for himself with his flagship restaurant Spago which opened in Beverly Hills in 1982.
+He’s since grown to become a global brand with more restaurants, catering and cookbooks to prove it.

-Wolfgang Puck, though hailing from Sankt Veit an der Glan, Austria, is no stranger to the US; his career in the restaurant industry began here after he moved stateside in 1973.
-He’s since become an authority on California cuisine and continuously looks to expand its reach, having opened numerous restaurants and franchises around the globe.
+Wolfgang Puck may be from Sankt Veit an der Glan, Austria, but he’s no stranger to the US; he started his restaurant career here when he moved to the States in 1973.
+He’s since become the authority on California cuisine and is always looking to expand its reach having opened restaurants and franchises around the world.

-Not limited to restaurants alone, he has authored multiple cookbooks and made numerous appearances on television shows like Iron Chef America on Food Network.
+Not just restaurants, he’s also written multiple cookbooks and appeared on TV shows like Iron Chef America on Food Network.

-A lesser-known fact about Wolfgang Puck is that he is an enthusiastic art enthusiast, specifically in the genres of modern and abstract.
-He has developed a sizeable collection of paintings and sculptures from many different up-and-coming and established artists.
+One little known fact about Wolfgang Puck is that he’s an art enthusiast, specifically modern and abstract.
+He has a large collection of paintings and sculptures from up and coming and established artists.

 4. Emeril Lagasse